serverlize/serverlize/docs/introduction-preface.md

 > Aimed at increasing developer productivity

-> We wanted to build a framework that allows us to quickly set up projects that are set up for scalability from day one.
+> We wanted to build a framework that allows us to quickly set up projects that are set up for scalability from the get-go.

 As a small team, we didn't want to spend time reinventing the wheel for each project.
 We wanted a solution that would maximise our productivity whilst also